dboissier/mongo4idea/README.md

 ## How to install it?
 Download this plugin from your IDE (Mongo Plugin)

+**Warning** : configurations will be broken, especially server url.
+You will have to set it again.

 ## Configuration steps

 When you open the Mongo explorer, you will see an panel: